mendix/docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/synchronization.md

 By default, Mendix automatically determines which objects need to be synchronized as mentioned in [Synchronization](#synchronization).

 Depending on the use-case, more fine-grained synchronization controls might be required.
-Therefore, it is possible to change the download behavior for an entity.
+Therefore, it is possible to change the synchronization mode for an entity.
 You can choose between the following options:

 * **All Objects** – Download all objects applying the regular security constraints.
 * **By XPath** – Only download the objects which match the [XPath Constraints](/refguide/xpath-constraints/) in addition to the regular security constraints.
 This means all previously synchronized objects that do not match the XPath constraint will be removed.
 * **Nothing (clear data)** – Do not download any objects automatically, but do clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where the objects should only be uploaded, for example a `Feedback` entity).
 * **Nothing (preserve data)** – Do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization  (this can be useful in cases where you want have full control over the synchronization and should be used in combination with the [Synchronize to device](/refguide/synchronize-to-device/) or [Synchronize](/refguide/synchronize/) activity with specific objects selected).
+* **Never** – When an entity is set to `Never`, its objects will not be synchronized between the runtime and the offline database during a Startup Synchronization, Full Synchronization, or [Synchronize Unsynchronized Objects](/refguide/synchronize/#unsynchronized-objects).
+However, the objects can still be synchronized using [Synchronize to device](/refguide/synchronize-to-device/) or [Synchronize selected object(s)](/refguide/synchronize/#selected-objects), but you will be in control when and what is synchronized.

 If you have custom widgets or JavaScript actions which use an entity that cannot be detected by Studio Pro in your offline-first profile (because its only used in the code), you can use customizable synchronization to include such entities.

-{{< figure src="/attachments/refguide/mobile/offline-first/custom-sync.png" alt="custom synchronization"   width="450"  >}}
+{{< figure src="/attachments/refguide/mobile/offline-first/custom-synchronization-configs.png" alt="custom synchronization"   width="450"  >}}

 ### 2.5 Limitations

-Running multiple synchronization processes at the same time is not supported, regardless the of the type (**full** or **selective**).
+- Running multiple synchronization processes at the same time is not supported, regardless the of the type (**full** or **selective**).
 For more information, see the [Limitations](/refguide/synchronize/#limitations) section of the *Synchronize Guide*.

+- An entity configured with `Never` synchronization mode is not allowed to be associated with an entity that is not used in offline, or configured with a synchronization mode other than `Never`.

+- File and Image documents are not supported for entities configured with `Never` synchronization mode.
+- An entity configured with `Never` synchronization mode is not allowed to have generalization from an entity that is not used in offline, or configured with a synchronization mode other than `Never`.
 ### 2.6 Error Handling {#error-handling}

 During synchronization, errors might occur.
 This section describes how Mendix handles these errors and how you can prevent them.